Germany regrets U.S. decision to sanction Russian vessel involved in Nord Stream 2 | Headlines

 A spokesman for the U.S. embassy in Berlin told Handelsblatt that Washington would continue to take "all necessary and appropriate steps" to prevent Nord Stream 2.
 "Although we do not comment on future sanctions measures, we will continue to exchange ideas with allies and partners on potential sanctions issues," the spokesman said.

 The U.S. government is hoping that Germany will reconsider its position on Nord Stream 2, he added.
-The U.S. State Department and the Treasury Department in Washington did not immediately respond to requests for comment.
+The U.S. State Department said it does not preview possible sanctions actions and the Treasury Department did not immediately respond to requests for comment.

 A German government spokesman had told reporters earlier on Monday that Berlin's view on the pipeline remained unchanged, namely that Nord Stream 2 was a private sector project.
 Russia's state-owned gas giant Gazprom is implementing the project jointly with Western partners Uniper, Wintershall, Engie, OMV and Shell .